windoze/ruhop/ruhop-cli/README.md

 ```

 The server will:
-- Listen on the configured address and port range
+- Bind to ALL ports in the configured `port_range` simultaneously
-- Accept client connections
+- Accept client connections on any of those ports
 - Allocate IP addresses from the tunnel network
 - Set up NAT if enabled
-- Handle port hopping for traffic obfuscation
+- Use port hopping when sending responses (random port selection)

 ### client